ten7/contractor.ten7.com/README.md

     *   Send us a postcard: TEN7, 9450 SW Gemini Dr #85756, Beaverton OR 97008-7105
     *   Visit our website: [https://ten7.com/](https://ten7.com/)
     *   Follow us on Twitter: [https://twitter.com/TEN7](https://twitter.com/TEN7)
+    *   Finally, please feel free to reach out to our CEO, Ivan Stegic, as much as you need via Slack, email, or even with a phone call!
+This could be a random             call to say, “Hi!” or one to tell him it’s crazy for you, and that you need help.
+You name it, he’s available whenever you are.
+His mobile number is on his         [Slack profile.](https://ten7.slack.com/team/U02FLV1A0)

 ### Time Tracking and Payment Questions